Great Britain (revision in LCSH and NAF); and geographic name policy

 I would, for example, look to organizations like the International Hydrographic Organization, and sources like the UN Geographical Names DatabaseNative Land, the local governments or tribal lands bordering on or containing a body of water, mountain range, etc., all in addition to whatever BGN decides (or has imposed on them by presidential fiat), to determine a prevailing current form of name.
 To me, this parallels the earlier argument about whether the language found in the U.S. Code should be determinative for LCSH terms about immigrants and noncitizens as “legal” terms.

-Or, maybe these are not mutually exclusive: We should revise “Great Britain” to “United Kingdom” not only because it’s the BGN form but because it misrepresents Northern Ireland AND we should also allow greater room for headings to be based on sources other than BGN forms.
+Or, maybe these are not mutually exclusive: We should revise “Great Britain” to “United Kingdom” for the jurisdiction, not only because it’s the BGN form but because it misrepresents Northern Ireland AND we should also allow greater room for headings to be based on sources other than BGN forms.

 Leave a Reply